 Maven provides a flexible but intricate system to specify, inherit, exclude and resolve conflicts between the versions you inherit from transitive dependencies.
 The order in which modules are sorted is determined by the order in which the dependency graph is traversed.
 That's based on the order of dependencies in the pom.xml file essentially.

 Layers do essentially the same thing, but open up a couple of extra design strategies that are interesting.
 First the stacking order of your layers determines the precedence when there are conflicts.
-This order is basically what maven would do with the same modules, but there's more flexibility in controlling that order at the framework level.
+This order is basically what maven would do with the same modules, but there's more flexibility in controlling that order at the framework level as StrataCode offers options for sorting layers beyond dependencies.
 Layers are organized into framework, application, and configuration stacks which are independently sorted and can set priorities and exchange info over init, start, validate cycles to work out the best configuration.
 It's easy to trace that order in the IDE.
 If necessary, you just add a new dependencies to change the order of how you include transitive dependencies.

 It's also easy to separate the transitive depenencies into a new layer - so you can include a package, but not include it's dependencies.
 Or switch transitive dependencies by switching a layer.
 That's a better alternative than excluding dependencies, since who knows when those will actually be required rules on your dependencies.
 This way, a required dependency is always included but these packages of dependencies can be included optionally.
 Dependencies are themselves just new, trivial modules without any code.
 With maven, you need always get the dependencyManagement whether you want it or not.

 Read more and see examples in the documentation.